Find a course

 - coming from a non-English speaking background

 - living with a disability or medical condition

 Please provide details with your course application.

 When you’re ready to start your application, it’s important to have any required supporting documents on hand.
 Examples could include your resume, identification documents, a personal statement or folio of work.

-- If you’re using the Course and Scholarship Applicant Portal for the first time, you'll need to create an account by clicking ‘register’.
+- If you’re using the Deakin Application Portal for the first time, you'll need to create an account by clicking ‘register’.
 After completing the form you’ll receive an email that has your Applicant ID – use it to log in to the applicant portal.

 - Once you’ve logged in you can start your application.
 You’ll progress through the steps until the final step where you upload your supporting documents.

 - After reviewing your responses, click ‘submit’ to complete your application.